A Generic Numbering System based on Catalan Families of Combinatorial Objects: Addition, subtraction and their mutually recursive helpers

+Note that the complexity of the comparison operation is proportional to the size of the (smaller) of the two trees.

 The function {\tt bitsize}, last in our chain of mutually recursive functions, computes the number of digits, except that we define it as {\tt e} for constant function {\tt e} (corresponding to {\tt 0}).
-It works by summing up the counts of {\tt 0} and {\tt 1} digit blocks composing a tree-represented natural number. \begin{code} bitsize :: Cat a => a -> a bitsize z | e_ z = z bitsize z = s (add x (bitsize y)) where (x,y) = c' z \end{code} It follows that the base-2 integer logarithm is computed as \begin{code} ilog2 :: Cat a => a->a ilog2 = s' . bitsize \end{code}
+It works by summing up the counts of {\tt 0} and {\tt 1} digit blocks composing a tree-represented natural number. \begin{code} bitsize :: Cat a => a -> a bitsize z | e_ z = z bitsize z = s (add x (bitsize y)) where (x,y) = c' z \end{code}

+It follows that the base-2 integer logarithm is computed as \begin{code} ilog2 :: Cat a => a->a ilog2 = s' . bitsize \end{code}